harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 ```

 ### 5. Filtering out lowly expressed genes
 A number of transcripts/genes will be not expressed at all in any sample, or may only be expressed in a small number of samples.
 In the latter case, testing for differential expression is noisy and under-powered.
-Specifically we use the `filterByExpr` function in `edgeR` to identify genes have a minimum count for a minimum number of samples within each group defined in the `DGE` object.
+Specifically we use the `filterByExpr` function in `edgeR` to identify genes have a minimum count for a minimum number of samples corresponding to the size of the smallest group defined in the `DGE` object.
 We then use the boolean output of that function (where TRUE means the minimum count criterion is satisfied) to filter the DGE.

 ```R
 keep.exprs <- filterByExpr(DGE)